matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 1. Print the base plate from `parts/base_plate`

-*The printed parts are unfisished and do not fit precisely.
-Consider printind another model - mentioned in section sources - or designing your own.
-If you have a good model, feel free to file a PR for it.*
+*The printed parts are unfinished and do not fit precisely.
+Consider printing another model - mentioned in section sources - or designing your own.
+If you have a good model, feel free to file a PR for it.
+The photos in this manual are from the first iteration of prints.*

 ![base_plate](./images/base_plate.jpg)